Jetroid/jetroid.github.io/_posts/2018-03-15-let-it-happen.md

 "Let It Happen" symbolised how I was feeling perfectly, even if my interpretation isn't exactly aligned with the intention of the musicians.
 It became somewhat of a mantra for the time.
 Things may suck now, but let it happen.
 It'll all be worth it. :+1: Let it happen, endure the bad, and you can leave and try the life you're dreaming about.
 One day you'll hear that alarm, and will awaken, quite alone, in a strange new town. :sunglasses:

-The second chrous almost seemed to be about explaining away the failure of a startup I had tried, and starting a new "story".
+The second chorus almost seemed to be about explaining away the failure of a startup I had tried, and starting a new "story".
 It felt perfect.
 The song just 'fit'.

 I didn't know then that I was about to go through one of the [toughest periods of my life](/the-grip-of-depression/) within just a short few months of that summer.
 I honestly believe now that part of my difficulty came around because it was crushing to lose my freedom to make, and that I couldn't handle having to settle back into the soul-crushing University routine again...
 During my dark times, some of the verses of "Let It Happen" took a much darker meaning, and what previously was about financial struggle or freedom came to mean mental struggles and 'dark escapism'.